What Is a Linear Foot?

 Bottom line

 Getting precise measurements — often in linear feet — is the best way to ensure a smooth moving experience and prevent costly mistakes.
-If your measurements aren’t accurate, you may not have enough room in the moving truck to fit all your things, which can result in additional fees or worse — like having to schedule another truck to come at a later date to complete the move.
+If your measurements aren’t accurate, you may not have enough room when packing a moving truck for all your things, which can result in additional fees or worse — like having to schedule another truck to come at a later date to complete the move.
 You can avoid these complications by getting your measurements right the first time.

 Did you find this article helpful? |